About the Pennsylvania Commission on Latino Affairs

 His territory included all of Northeastern Pennsylvania, from the northern tier counties to Williamsport, and east to the New Jersey border.
 His research interests include the beneficial utilization of coal-combustion byproducts, high-performance automotive/racing technology, and astronomy (his research into quasar theory won an international award and was published in a European science journal when he was still in eight grade.)
 His educational background includes Pre-Med, (with an emphasis on biochemistry and biology) and Mechanical Engineering.
 Currently, Mr. Torres-Aranda serves on the board of Hazleton Integration Project (HIP) a non-profit founded by Joe Maddon, coach of the Chicago Cubs, that is focused on the strengthening of community relations in Hazleton and its surrounding communities.
 He is fully fluent in both business and conversational English and Spanish.
 Additionally, he maintains residences in both Northeastern Pennsylvania (Eagle Rock Resort), and Quintana Roo (Cancun), Mexico.

-She has been the driving force in continuing to develop new and existing partnerships.
-Lorna has led our center to embrace a new paradigm.
-Her strong leadership has led to the development of the Hispanic Center’s Food Pantry and the growth of the Hispanic Center’s fundraising efforts.
-Lorna has worked hand in hand with community partners on projects that have resulted in a beautiful Senior Center garden, the addition of a mural in the Senior Center, and the forthcoming renovation of the Center’s Fowler building into the Fowler Hispanic Center for Integrative Health.
+Lorna’s most recent accomplishments took place during her tenure at the Hispanic Center Lehigh Valley.
+She was the driving force in continuing to develop new and existing partnerships.
+Lorna led the center to embrace a new paradigm.
+Her strong leadership led to the development of the Hispanic Center’s Food Pantry.
+Lorna worked hand in hand with community partners on projects that have resulted in a beautiful Senior Center garden and the addition of a mural in the Senior Center.
+She led efforts to transform an aging senior center into an attractive new space.
+Lorna also helped organize and manage the board’s efforts to establish the Fowler Community Wellness Center.
 She is determined to listen to our community and work with partners to build a strong, vibrant center that empowers and offers clients the opportunity to be all they can be.

 For more information about the Governor’s Advisory Commission on Latino Affairs, please contact: